Yes it certainly does

 There is just not a justification in thinking Cheltenham is some sort of pampered and gentrified gated-community.
 We had a high profile murder in my street. a dear man by the name of Andrew Pennington.
 The brutal and senseless murder that happened shocked the town.
 What shocks even more is that the lunatic who slaughtered that poor man in cold pre-meditated blood was free seven years later. and is now able to live where he likes. .
 That poor man died in horrific ways and you get longer for tax evasion.
 Seven years.
 Just read in the above link what he did.
 Seven fucking years?

-That was, in fact, the second murder on our street in that year, These may sound like isolated incidents, which they were but there is plenty of the regular ebb and flow of human weakness in our town all year long.
+That was, in fact, the second murder on our street in that year.
+Some bloke offed his missus and the person involved threatened to sue me for mentioning it!
+These may sound like isolated incidents, which they were but there is plenty of the regular ebb and flow of human weakness in our town all year long.

 Take a look at The Moors Park estate, once coined "the worst estate in Britain" although to be fair, that was due to the fact it was so tiny and so much crime came from there.
 I do not compare it to Toxteth, Regents Park, or Knowle West.
 I know many places are much worse but just to give perspective.